TELE-TWIN/clamav-faq/faq/Installing.md

  /opt/ClamAV/etc/clamd.conf
  /opt/ClamAV/etc/freshclam.conf

-and then the daemons can be started with:
+and then the daemons can be started with

  svcadm enable clamav